DOC-REF: FRC-2026-04-28Rev 04 / 2026

-Hidden FedRAMP Costs That Are Not in the Headlines
+Hidden FedRAMP Costs Beyond the Headlines

-Hidden Cost CategoryTypical Range (Moderate)
+Hidden Cost CategoryTypical Range

-Infrastructure and Security Tooling$65k - $300k/year
+Infrastructure and Security Tooling$65k - $300k / yr

-Boundary Expansion Costs$30k - $200k per expansion
+Boundary Expansion$30k - $200k per expansion

 Remediation Surprises$50k - $200k contingency